Domantas Sabonis NBA Playoffs Player Props: Kings vs. Warriors

 Domantas Sabonis Insights vs. the Warriors

-- The Warriors are the 15th-ranked squad in the league, allowing 25.7 assists per game.
+- The Warriors are the 15th-ranked squad in the league, allowing 25.7 assists per contest.

-- Allowing 12.9 made 3-pointers per game, the Warriors are the 23rd-ranked squad in the NBA.
+- The Warriors give up 12.9 made 3-pointers per game, 23rd-ranked in the league.

 Domantas Sabonis vs. the Warriors